ronaldoussoren/pyobjc/docs/metadata/manual.rst

-      This uses :func:`addConvenienceForClass` to actually add the conveniences, and therefore will add the convenience methods regardless of the actual existance of the Cocoa mapping selectors.
+      This uses :func:`addConvenienceForClass` to actually add the conveniences, and therefore will add the convenience methods regardless of the actual existence of the Cocoa mapping selectors.

    .. versionadded:: 3.0